Ergotamine Tertrate Uses

 - If the headache pain does not stop within 30 minutes, take one or two more tablets.

-- Take one or two tablets every 30 minutes until the headache pain stops or you have taken six tablets.
+- Take one or two tablets every 30 minutes until the headache pain stops or you have taken six pills.

 - If the headache pain continues after you have taken six tablets, call your doctor.
-Do not take more than six tablets for one headache unless your doctor specifically tells you to do so.
+Do not take more than six tablets for one headache unless your doctor specifically tells you to.

 - Do not take more than six tablets in 24 hours or 10 tablets in 1 week.
 If you need more, call your doctor.